Starting Your own LLC in Virginia - Complete Guide

 2. Select a Registered Agent

-Virginia law requires every LLC to designate a registered agent who can receive official correspondence, legal notices, and tax documents.
-A registered agent may be an LLC member, a Virginia resident, or a professional registered agent service.
+According to the laws of Virginia, every LLC is obliged to appoint an agent of the company (referred to as a registered agent), who will be able to receive official correspondence, legal notices, and taxing documents.
+The registered agent can be an LLC member, a resident of Virginia, or a service of professional registered agent.

-Many business owners hire a registered agent service to ensure compliance and maintain privacy.
-Choosing yourself as a registered agent means you must be available at your business address during business hours.
+A large number of entrepreneurs use a registered agent service to guarantee a lack of regulations and privacy.
+Making a personal selection as a registered agent implies that you should be usable at your business address within business hours.

-If your LLC does not specify a management type in the Articles of Organization, it defaults to member-managed.
+In case your LLC fails to indicate a type of management in the Articles of Organization, it becomes a member-managed type.

 Website: Virginia SCC